4A47/liveodds/README.md

 <br>

 ## Usage
-Documentation is possible in the future, in the meantime, most of the existing functionality will be shown in example files and here.
+Documentation is possible in the future, in the meantime, most of the existing functionality will be shown here and in example files.

 To use the API, copy the **inner** liveodds folder to your project.